-After traveling together on a long road for 43 years, on 19 Feb 2013, the 25 member states signed a deal to end the regime of “bundled patent” system by setting up a Unitary Patent Court in Europe.
+After traveling together on a long road for 43 years, on 19 Feb 2013, the 25 member states signed a deal to end the regime of the “bundled patent” system by setting up a Unitary Patent Court in Europe.
 The agreement is a major landmark that will affect the population of 400 million across member states.

 Since the agreement has already been agreed upon, there has been a lot of discussions on its impact on patenting in Europe.
-UPC, however, is not only going to affect the European patent market, it has its global implications – both positive and negative – which I’ve tried to cover below.
+UPC, however, is not only going to affect the European patent market, but it also has its global implications – both positive and negative – which I’ve tried to cover below.

 The possible downside of UPC as per my anticipations could be:

 The UPC complicates the licensing process for a patent holder.
 He has to decide whether he wants to stay or wants to opt-out from the UPC before licensing his inventions, which could be a contentious topic between a licensor and a licensee.

 The UPC will bring licensing issues between a patent owner and a licensee.
 A patent owner, anytime during the seven years transition period, can opt-out from the UPC jurisdiction.
 However, there isn’t any such provision for a licensee or an exclusive licensee.

 This could bring different issues to the table for licensors and licensees.
 An exclusive licensee, for example, in the case of filing an injunction against an infringer may not want the owner to opt-out as it prevents him from seeking a pan-Europe injunction.
 On the other hand, in the case of a successful counter-claim, he may want the owner to opt-out to prevent losing his rights over the whole jurisdiction.